CTU-IIG/thermocam-pcb/README.md

 	./build/thermocam-pcb -p points.json --enter-poi=points.json

+To change the names of the points, edit the resulting JSON file by hand.

 To enable point tracking use `-p` together with the `-t` switch.
 Several tracking modes can be specified via an optional argument:
 - `-t`: Synchronous tracking of every frame; most likely decreases